lovoo/goka-tools/goka-gh-pages/content/en/docs/getting_started/first_steps.md

 ### Processing data

-Writing a processor is dead simple.
-Here is some very simple processor, converting `int64` to `string` and accumulating the incoming numbers by key
+Here is a simple processor, converting `int64` to `string` and accumulating the incoming numbers by key

 {{< highlight go "linenos=table">}}